 Meda enrolled the girls at the Lawlor Professionals School (soon to become Mar-Ken) in Hollywood.

-As far as I can tell, this was after they had met Connie Boswell in 1936, and it might even have been at Connie's suggestion.
+As far as I can tell, this was after they had met Connie Boswell in 1936, and it might even have been at Connie's instigation.

 This picture is of Mar-Ken school as in 1940, at 6107 Franklin Avenue.

-This School was dedicated to educating the entertainment industry children of Hollywood.
-Because of this, the education was specifically designed to provide leave of absence when needed, and to include some acting tuition together with the statutory subjects.
+The School was dedicated to educating the entertainment industry children of Hollywood.
+Because of this, theeducation was specifically tailored to provide leave of absence when needed, and to include some acting tuition together with the statutory subjects.

-Although the school principals, Mrs Lawlor and later on Mrs Bessire (when it became Mar-Ken in November 1937), were known to take children at reduced rates, or even to take the sibling of a top young actor at no charge, the Brian Sisters were unlikely to have been this fortunate.
+The school principals, Mrs Lawlor and later on Mrs Bessire (when it became Mar-Ken in November 1937), were known to take children at reduced rates, or even to take the sibling of a top young actor at no charge, but the Brian Sisters were unlikely to have been this fortunate.

 My personal (and totally unsubstantiated) feeling is that Connie Boswell, who greatly admired the Brian Sisters, might have underwritten their fees 'behind the scenes', in order that the girls didn't need to worry.